felixge/fgtrace/README.md

 }
 ```

-Additionally you can configure fgtrace as a `http.Handler` and request traces on-demand by hitting `http://localhost:1234/debug/fgtrace?seconds=30&hz=100`.
+Alternatively you can configure fgtrace as a `http.Handler` and request traces on-demand by hitting `http://localhost:1234/debug/fgtrace?seconds=30&hz=100`.

 ```go
 package main